robbiemwoolf/75hard/README.md

 ## Known issues (Work in progress)

 This project is still ongoing.
 The next issues that will be addressed are: the active link on the icons buttons, the design and implementation of the rules page.

+After basic functionality and styling is complete, ability to set custom rules and length of days will be implemented, but the standard 75hard challenge will still be the default option.

 ## Find a bug?